LucianoXu/CHES2025-Challenge/README.md

 - The division of training-validation-test splits are incorrect.
 Originally the validation split is from the traces of same key, and the model can be misled and optimize for this key only.
 I think the validation set should be from the training data.

+- Overfitting is a huge problem.
+Even if the validation loss keeps dropping after the first several epochs, the actual test performance will still decrease.

 ## Log
+- **8/6 We obtained an excellent model `M8`, which achieves 10K score by a 4-layer MLP.**
+- 8/6 Add early stop by validation loss.
 - 8/6 Added profiling script (AI Generated).
 - 8/6 Refactorized the project.
 Now we can specify all experimenting parameters using a json file.
 - 8/7 Now the validation set is split from the training data, not the attack data (to avoid bais on the same key).